 Description

-In 2018 licences were granted to extend the array to six turbines (increase capacity to 600 kW) and reconfigure the turbines within the array.
+In 2018 licences were granted to extend the array to six turbines (increase capacity to 600 kW).
 In 2018, Nova Innovation worked with Tesla to add energy storage to their tidal technology.
-This created the world’s first grid connected tidal power station with the ability to deliver baseload (constant, steady-state) power and deliver energy on demand to meet consumer needs.
+This created the world’s first grid connected tidal power station with the ability to deliver baseload (constant, steady state) power and deliver energy on demand to meet consumer needs.

 In August 2020 a fourth 100 kW turbine was added to the array.
 This was the next generation of Nova's M100 turbine, with no gearbox (direct drive).
-A further two 100 kW turbines will be installed in 2022-23, taking the total to six.
-This will be followed by reconfiguration of the turbines in the array to enable information on array effects and optimal layout design to be gathered.
+A further two 100 kW turbines were installed in 2023, taking the total to six.
+An offshore hub was also installed, enabling a single export cable to take the power from the fifth and sixth turbines to shore.

 Location